spencertipping/ni/doc/ni_by_example_3.md

 ### Geographic Perl Functions

-#### `ghe`: geohash encoding
+#### `llg` & `ghe`: Latitude and Longitude to geohash
 Geohashes are an efficient way of encoding a position on the globe, and is also useful for determining neighboring locations.

 The geohashing algorithm works by splitting first on longitude, then by latitude.
 Thus, geohashes with an odd number of binary bits of precision will be (approximately) squares, and geohashes with an even number of digits will be (approximately) rectangles with their longer side parallel to the equator.